-- 49A (1) Except as provided in sections 16 and 36A, every person who fails to comply with any requirement or contravenes any prohibition imposed by or under this Act shall be liable to a penalty not exceeding \$500,000, as the Authority considers appropriate, for each such failure or contravention. - (2) For the purposes of subsection (1), "appropriate" means effective, proportionate and dissuasive. - (3) The Authority shall not impose a penalty where it is satisfied that the person concerned took all reasonable steps and exercised all due diligence to ensure that the requirement would be complied with.
+- 28A (1) Except as provided in sections 14, 34, and 35, every person who fails to comply with any requirement or contravenes any prohibition imposed by or under this Act shall be liable to a penalty not exceeding \$500,000, as the Authority considers appropriate, for each such failure or contravention. - (2) For the purposes of subsection (1), "appropriate" means effective, proportionate and dissuasive. - (3) The Authority shall not impose a penalty where it is satisfied that the person concerned took all reasonable steps and exercised all due diligence to ensure that the requirement would be complied with.

-Commentary: This makes provision for disciplinary measures.
-It would empower the Authority to impose civil penalties for failure to comply with any requirement, or contravention of any prohibition, imposed by or under this Act.
+Commentary: This provision would introduce new disciplinary measures.
+It would empower the Authority to impose civil penalties for failure to comply with any requirements or contravention of any prohibition imposed by or under this Act.
 The maximum amount that can be imposed for any breach is \$500,000.
-It should be noted that this section would not apply to breach of a provision of the Act that otherwise attracts a specified civil penalty such as that for late payment of fees and late filing of returns.
-In that case, the penalty specified for late payment of fees in section 16 and for late filing of returns under section 36A would apply.
+It should be noted that this section would not apply to breach of a provision of the Act that otherwise attracts a specified civil penalty such as that for late payment of fees (section 14).
 In determining what is an "appropriate" level of penalty, the Authority is required to take into account the provisions of subsection (2): the fine must be effective in the sense that it would be of a sufficient amount to make the person concerned take notice, it must be proportionate to the breach, and it must be dissuasive in the sense that it would act as a deterrent.